faizyorg/modernize-apps-guides/00-introduction.md

 Follow these instructions to setup the development environment on CodeReady Workspaces.

 You might be familiar with the Eclipse IDE which is one of the most popular IDEs for Java and other programming languages.
-[CodeReady Workspaces](https://www.eclipse.org/che/) is the next-generation Eclipse IDE which is web-based and gives you a full-featured IDE running in the cloud.
-You have an CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.
+[CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) is the next-generation Eclipse IDE which is web-based and gives you a full-featured IDE running in the cloud.
+You have a CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.

 Go to the **CodeReady Workspaces url** in order to configure your development workspace